fannyf123/RJ-Auto-Metadata/README.md

 9.  **Clear Log (Optional):** Click **"Clear Log"** for a clean slate.
 10. **Exit:** Close window (settings save automatically).

-## 8. Gemini API Rate Limits (Free User)
+## 8. Provider Rate Limits

+Each provider enforces its own request and token quotas.
+Always size your worker count, delay, and key pool with these limits in mind to avoid repeated HTTP 429 responses.

+### 8.1.
+Google Gemini

-When using the Google Gemini API, your usage is subject to several rate limits to ensure fair and stable access for all users.
-Exceeding any of these limits will result in a rate limit error from the API.
+When using the Google Gemini API, usage is subject to several rate limits that apply per Google Cloud project.
+Exceeding any dimension will block further requests until the budget recovers.

 **Rate limits are measured across four main dimensions:**